-Development which might adversely affect the immediate or wider viewpoints of either of the two churches should be accompanied by a Landscape and Visual Impact Assessment.
+Development which would adversely affect the immediate or wider viewpoints of either of the two churches should be accompanied by a Landscape and Visual Impact Assessment.

-In determining planning applications, any adverse effects on the views and settings of the churches will not be permitted.
+In determining planning applications, any adverse effects on the views and settings of the churches will not be supported.

-6.9 DESIGN AND CHARACTER
+6.6 DESIGN AND CHARACTER